megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-replication-controllers.md

         toF("kubernetes-replication-controllers:///?kubernetesClient=#kubernetesClient&operation=listReplicationControllersByLabels").
         to("mock:result");

-This operation returns a List of RCs from your cluster, using a label selector (with key1 and key2, with value value1 and value2)
+This operation returns a list of RCs from your cluster using a label selector (with key1 and key2, with value value1 and value2)

-# Kubernetes Replication Controllers Consumer Example
+## Kubernetes Replication Controllers Consumer Example

     fromF("kubernetes-replication-controllers://%s?oauthToken=%s&namespace=default&resourceName=test", host, authToken).process(new KubernertesProcessor()).to("mock:result");
         public class KubernertesProcessor implements Processor {